openlawteam/tribute-docs-website/docs/tutorial/dao/TributeUI.md

 REACT_APP_DEFAULT_CHAIN_NAME_LOCAL=RINKEBY

 # It can be the same value you used for the Tribute DAO deployment.
-REACT_APP_INFURA_PROJECT_ID_DEV=INFURA_API_KEY
+REACT_APP_INFURA_PROJECT_ID_DEV=set-your-infura-api-key-here

 # The address of the Multicall smart contract deployed to the Rinkeby network.
-# Copy that from the tribute-contracts/build/contracts-rinkeby-YYYY-MM-DD-HH:mm:ss.json
+# Copy that from the tribute-contracts/build/deployed/contracts-rinkeby-YYYY-MM-DD-HH:mm:ss.json
 REACT_APP_MULTICALL_CONTRACT_ADDRESS=0x...

 # The address of the DaoRegistry smart contract deployed to the Rinkeby network.
-# Copy that from the tribute-contracts/build/contracts-rinkeby-YYYY-MM-DD-HH:mm:ss.json
+# Copy that from the tribute-contracts/build/deployed/contracts-rinkeby-YYYY-MM-DD-HH:mm:ss.json
 REACT_APP_DAO_REGISTRY_CONTRACT_ADDRESS=0x...

 # Enable Rinkeby network for Tribute UI